-Why Rick Scott’s trip to New Hampshire really was really more about 2022 than 2024
+Why Rick Scott’s trip to New Hampshire was really more about 2022 than 2024

 The inaugural event, titled the "First in the South Republican Action Conference," is scheduled to be held in Myrtle Beach Oct.
 29-31.
 Organizers say the confab is modeled after the Conservative Political Action Conference, known by its acronym CPAC, which is the largest annual gathering of activists and leaders on the right.

-"South Carolina's first in the south position is not something we take lightly.
+"South Carolina's first in the South position is not something we take lightly.
 It's important to us and important to our voters," South Carolina GOP chair Drew McKissick said in a statement.
 "We're looking forward to hosting this conference, getting folks excited and prepared for the upcoming election cycles, and reminding everyone you can't make it to the White House without stopping in South Carolina."

 Pence holds donor retreat